 What am I rewarding the second dog for????
 Well, if that dog is looking at me, or sitting near us, or standing quietly nearby, he is giving me behaviors I can reward for; these are behaviors I want to see more of!
 None of those behaviors can be done while chasing sheep or jumping on me.
 I don’t spend much time, if any, telling my dogs what not to do; instead, I reward them frequently for getting it right which increases the likelihood that they will do these things more often.

 What do you do if that second dog just can’t handle this charged situation?
-In this case the dogs need to work singly and taught what behavior makes the fist open.
-Once that is learned by both dogs go back to working with them together.
+In this case, the dogs need to work singly and be taught what behavior makes the fist open.
+Once that is learned by both dogs you can go back to working with them together.

 Remember, remember, remember – have fun!
 Training should not be serious!
 An effective training session should be less than 30 seconds long!
 If you load your pockets with tasty things before you go out to do your daily chores it is easy to grab a few seconds here and there to reinforce good behavior.
 The dogs won’t even know it’s “work”!